5/28/12

 Amber Pour Homme (Prada)

-As you all know, my favorite soap is Irish Spring, now made by Colgate.
-So whenever I find fragrances that approximate the smell of Irish Spring, I get excited.
-There are actually very few fragrances that accurately smell just like Irish Spring, and only a handful that fall in the general ballpark.
-The only fragrance I've ever encountered that smells exactly like Irish Spring is Sung Homme - and even with Sung, the scent isn't 100% accurate - more like 95%.
-But it does smell as though someone took the basic soap fragrance, deconstructed it, replaced its components with higher quality aromachemicals, threw in a few extra ingredients for complexity, and then formulaically recomposed the perfume according to Colgate's specs.
-It's heavenly stuff.
+As many of you know, my favorite soap is Irish Spring, now produced by Colgate.
+So whenever I come across a fragrance reminiscent of Irish Spring, I get excited.
+Surprisingly, very few fragrances capture its exact essence, and only a handful fall within the same general realm.
+The only fragrance I’ve encountered that truly mirrors Irish Spring is Sung Homme.
+Even then, it’s not a perfect match—more like 95%.
+Sung smells as if someone deconstructed the basic soap scent, replaced its elements with higher-quality aromachemicals, added a few ingredients for complexity, and then recomposed it according to Colgate’s specifications.
+It’s heavenly stuff.

 5/5/12